-- (c) if it is necessary to arrange a meeting or organise or attend a gathering for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or - (ii) clause 8 (work or education); or - (iii) clause 9 (exercise), provided it is only with one other person and the dependants of either person; or
+- (c) if it is necessary to arrange a meeting or organise or attend a gathering for one or more of the purposes specified in: - (i) clause 7 (care or other compassionate reasons); or - (ii) clause 8 (work or education); or - (iii) clause 9 (exercise or social interaction), provided it is only: - (A) with one other person and the dependants of either person; or

-Note: A household of more than two people (excluding dependants) may not leave the residence and all exercise together under this clause.
-The maximum people permitted to exercise together is two, plus dependants, regardless of whether they ordinarily live together or not.
-The intent of this clause is to allow a person to exercise with someone else for their personal safety rather than for social reasons.
+Note: a household of more than two people (excluding dependants) may not leave the residence and all exercise or socially interact together under this clause.
+The maximum number of people permitted to exercise or socially interact together is two, plus dependants, regardless of whether they ordinarily live together or not, unless subclause (B) or (C) applies.